Download this detailed guide to Luminate Online and access the valuable information on the go.

 What to know: Your data migration manager will be the team leader throughout the data migration process.
 This individual will play a large part in working with your nonprofit web consultant to create a Luminate Online data migration plan that leads to a complete set of data that your team can use to inform your fundraising and engagement strategies.

-Data migration is a major undertaking, so it can't be ignored!
 The data you house in your Luminate Online platforms will be the crux of all of your strategies, from raising money to effectively promoting your cause and everything in between.

-Take some time to ensure an effective data transfer by working with an expert team of consultants and following our foolproof tips.
+Take some time to ensure an effective data migration by working with an expert team of consultants and following our foolproof tips.
 Trust us: you'll soon be reaping the rewards of your hard work!

 For more insight into using Luminate products, check out these awesome additional resources: